XinWang1128/Next_Vision_Transformer/readme.md

-3. make a prediction with our stuttgart test area (if we should split it into train and test)
+3. make a prediction with our stuttgart test area (if we should split it into train and test) The index:
+I. batch_size and LR are proportional

+If you have only one gpu,samples_per_gpu=8,batch_size=8,your new learning rate lr = 0.005

+If you have two gpu,samples_per_gpu=2,batch_size=4,then the new learning rate lr = 0.0025

+If you have 4 gpus,sample_per_gpu=4,batch_size=16,the learning rate remains the same,lr=0.01

 4. get the results and visualization
 5. calculate the accuracy binary classification by ourself, to make a confusion matirx(recall, prediction, recall)